mostafa8722/flutter_shopping_list/README.md

 This project is a shopping cart project for flutter.
 ##
 you can add and remove items to cart .
-##
+#
-the codes used in the project simple and include statefulWidget and statefulLess
+the codes used in the project are simple and include statefulWidget and statefulLess